s-peiran/tp/docs/UserGuide.md

 # User Guide

-Notenote is a desktop meeting note-taking application that allows users to efficiently record notes for their contact.
+NoteNote is a desktop meeting note-taking application that allows users to efficiently record notes for their contact.
-Notenote provide tools for organizing and categorizing contacts in a systematic and easy-to-navigate structure.
+NoteNote provide tools for organizing and categorizing contacts in a systematic and easy-to-navigate structure.

 ## Table of Contents
 - [Mode](#mode)